-I am a Boston-area writer, author of two novels, most recently CannaCorn (Joshua Tree Publishing), about a minor league baseball team in Worcester, Mass., and The Year of the Gerbil, a history of the '78 Red Sox-Yankees pennant race.
-I am the author of ten published plays, including the forthcoming "West of Boston," two related one-acts (JAC Publishing).
-My humor has appeared in The Boston Globe, The Boston Globe Magazine, The Atlantic Monthly and Salon.com, and I am a frequent contributor to The Boston Herald.
+I am a Boston-area writer, author of two novels, most recently Making Partner (Joshua Tree Publishing), and The Year of the Gerbil, a history of the '78 Red Sox-Yankees pennant race.
+I am the author of twenty-seven plays, ten published, which have been performed in Boston, New York and elsewhere.
+My humor has appeared in Barrons, The Christian Science Monitor, The Boston Globe, The Atlantic Monthly and Salon.com, and I am a frequent contributor to The Boston Herald.

 I hurt my knee and had to drop out of my bowling league.

 Ring Lardner, George Ade, A.J.
 Liebling, H.L.
 Mencken, Thomas Berger, Raymond Carver, Flannery O'Connor

 Thanks for your comment and fave on "Everybody...", Con.
 Friends don't let friends, indeed!

 Thanks for your comment on Leviathan - I take pride in being unfashionable :D

 MAIDSTONE, yes!
 Nice try, on Rip Torn's part, to knock some sense into Mailer with that hammer.
 But obviously he didn't get anywhere; just produced another few minutes of great art.
 This is a marvelous era in which to be alive: all one need do is swing away with a hammer and immortality is guaranteed.
 Thanks for reminding me of MAIDSTONE!

 Thanks for reading and commenting "What the Heart Is".
 I wasn't aware of any Chinese belief about the liver being the seat of emotions, but this was the opinion of Galen in ancient Rome whose opinion was passed on to medieval philosophers.
 I learn new things all the time.
 Thanks.

 Read my comment on your comment and thanks for the thoughts.